SimmonsBI/SimmonsBI.github.io/research.md

 ### UNDERSTANDING THE PROCESSES GOVERNING NETWORK STRUCTURE

 I am interested in uncovering the factors influencing the observed structure of ecological networks.
 Not only does this provide insight into how communities assemble, but can also help predict the structure of novel communities under global changes.
+Projects in this theme include understanding the role of different structuring processes, such as morphological matching or neutral processes, and attempting to uncover the rules underlying network rewiring.

 ### NEW TOOLS TO ANALYSE ECOLOGICAL NETWORKS